Lake Mohawk, Ohio

-Lake Mohawk is a census-designated place (CDP) in Brown and Harrison townships of Carroll County, Ohio, United States, developed around Lake Mohawk, a reservoir.
-The population of the CDP was 1,652 as of the 2010 census.
+Lake Mohawk is a census-designated place (CDP) in Brown and Harrison townships in Carroll County, Ohio, United States, developed around Lake Mohawk, a reservoir.
+The population of the CDP was 1,601 as of the 2020 census.

 History

 Lake Mohawk was founded in 1963 by property developers as a planned community.

 Geography

 The Lake Mohawk community is situated on both sides of Lake Mohawk, a small reservoir on Middle Creek, a tributary of Sandy Creek, part of the Tuscarawas River watershed flowing to the Ohio River.
 The majority of the lake and community are in Brown Township, with the upstream end of the lake extending south into Harrison Township.
 The lake's outlet is 1.5 mi south of the village of Malvern.

 The community was established in 1963 by the American Realty Service Corporation on 1728 acre of property.
 The lake is inside a gated community which contains approximately 1,700 property lots that are privately owned.

 According to the United States Census Bureau, the Lake Mohawk CDP has a total area of 11.6 sqkm, of which 9.5 sqkm is land and 2.1 sqkm, or 17.99%, is water.